gardener/documentation/website/documentation/getting-started/observability/_index.md

 #### Prometheus and Plutono

 Time series data from Prometheus can be made visible with Plutono.
-Here we see how the query above which describes the uptime of a Kubernetes Cluster is visualized with a Plutono dashboard.
+Here we see how the query above which describes the uptime of a Kubernetes cluster is visualized with a Plutono dashboard.

 ![](./images/prometheus-plutono.png)

 ### Vali Logs via Plutono

 Vali is our logging solution.
-Here we see how Logs gathered with Vali are visualized in Plutono.
-Therefore, we can correlate Logs and metrics in the same tool.
+Here we see how logs gathered with Vali are visualized in Plutono.
+Therefore, we can correlate logs and metrics in the same tool.

 ![](./images/vali-logs.png)